Sumandora/tarasande/README.md

 - Settings for HypixelBedwarsOverlay
 - ViaLegacy texture pack using ProtocolPatcher
 - Anti vanish: Tab completion
+- Make a system for automatically enabling and disabling protocol fixes

 ## TODO-List (Flori | General)